kinobii/kinostore/README.md

 # 📦 Kinostore – Online Gadget Store
 https://kinostore.store/

-Kinostore is a custom-built, fully functional online store that showcases a range of affordable gadgets.
+Kinostore is a custom-built online store that showcases a range of affordable gadgets.
 It features category filters, search, product detail pages, cart management, and checkout — all hosted on an Amazon EC2 instance.

 ---